graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 If you wish to add support for your own websocket messaging protocol you need to implement two interfaces:

-- `ISubscriptionClientProxy` wraps a client connection and performs all the necessary communications.
+- `ISubscriptionClientProxy<TSchema>` wraps a client connection, processes events and performs all necessary communications.
 - `ISubscriptionClientProxyFactory` which is used create client proxy instances for your protocol.